mdox/draw-xy/README.md

 # Draw-XY

 Lightweight image generator.
-To make own images user must change the source code.
+For customization the source code has to be changed.
-The code is using 2d grid, scaled down to one unit world.
+2d grid, image matrix is scaled down to 1 unit. `X = -1..1, Y = 1..-1`

 # Makefile